Foes of Egypt's Islamist president spurn dialogue offer

 Voting for Egyptians abroad starts on Saturday, a week before the ballot in the country itself, the Egyptian Foreign Ministry said on its official Facebook page.

-(Additional reporting by Omar Fahmy; Writing by Edmund Blair and Alistair Lyon; Editing by Alastair Macdonald)
+(Additional reporting by Yasmine Saleh and Omar Fahmy; Writing by Edmund Blair and Alistair Lyon; Editing by Alastair Macdonald)